-- Primary priorities are safety hazards, such as wires or poles down
+- The highest priority items are safety hazards, such as wires or poles down

-- Secondary priorities are outages affecting large numbers of customers
+- Next are outages affecting large numbers of customers

 Do not approach it or anything that is touching it.
 Call 911 and inform the operator that you believe there is an electrical emergency.
 Always assume that all wires, regardless of being connected or disconnected, are energized.
 Do not attempt to clear branches or debris from downed power lines or fallen power poles.
 Further electrical safety tips are located on our Electrical Safety Tips page.